Best Running Watches in 2018

 The Forerunner 735XT also has Garmin’s virtual runner features.
 These make it fun to run at a specific pace and compare how you are doing vs. prior runs (see our full article about virtual runner here).

-Finally, the battery is improved over the Forerunner 235 (14 hours GPS mode vs. 11 hours) and there are some fun extras like live Strava segments and bread-crumb route navigation.
+Finally, the battery is improved over the Forerunner 235 (14 hours GPS mode vs. 11 hours).
+There are some fun extras like live Strava segments and bread-crumb route navigation.

 Best Basic GPS Watch with Wrist Heart Rate